 Since we made the commitment to eliminate single-use plastics from our life, we’ve been experimenting with a lot of new products, some good, some bad.
 Today, I’m going to tell you about the really bad.
-I mean REALLY bad; my hair still looked wet 24 hours after showering and my husband kept calling me “greaseball”.
+I mean REALLY bad: my hair still looked wet 24 hours after showering and my husband kept calling me “greaseball”, that’s how bad.
 From what I’ve read, there is a transition period when switching from a chemical-laden commercial shampoo to a natural shampoo, but for me, the transition period lasted for a month and a half AKA it didn’t end.

 We’re often asked whether our goat’s milk soap can be used as a shampoo, and we usually say yes, but not for the long term.
 (I’ve tried it, and I wasn’t pleased with the results.)
 Soaps, and many of the shampoo bars on the market, have an alkaline pH, which makes them a poor choice for maintaining healthy hair.
 If I’ve learned one thing from all of my research on natural shampoo, it’s that it’s all about pH.
 Hair is happiest and healthiest when its pH is somewhere between 4.5 and 5.5.
 This acidity helps to protect the scalp from fungi and bacteria growth.
 Using an alkaline shampoo will disrupt the pH balance of the scalp.
 Some people claim that this doesn’t matter, as long as you rinse with something acidic, such as apple cider vinegar, but I did not find this to help much.

 I’m a firm believer in learning from our mistakes, and what I learned is that pH balanced hair care products are best left to the professionals!
 This doesn’t mean I’m giving up on my quest to find a sustainable alternative to buying shampoo in plastic bottles.
 I’ve found a few companies that sell natural shampoo in recyclable aluminum bottles (and will even provide shipping labels to return the empty bottles to be reused).
-I am currently testing a product called Beauty Kubes, which are basically dehydrated cubes of shampoo and conditioner that are crumbled and rehydrated in the shower.
-I haven’t been using them for long enough to draw any conclusions as to whether they work or not, but I will be sure to share the results (good, bad, or ugly) here on the blog!
+I am currently testing a product called Beauty Kubes, which are little cubes of shampoo (like sugar cubes) that you crumble in the palm of your hand and rehydrate in the shower